pingidentity/pingdirectory-go-client/docs/ConsentHttpServletExtensionResponse.md

 ### NewConsentHttpServletExtensionResponse

-`func NewConsentHttpServletExtensionResponse(schemas []EnumconsentHttpServletExtensionSchemaUrn, ) *ConsentHttpServletExtensionResponse`
+`func NewConsentHttpServletExtensionResponse(schemas []EnumconsentHttpServletExtensionSchemaUrn, id string, ) *ConsentHttpServletExtensionResponse`

 NewConsentHttpServletExtensionResponse instantiates a new ConsentHttpServletExtensionResponse object This constructor will assign default values to properties that have it defined,